neuml/txtai/docs/embeddings/indexing.md

 ![indexing](../images/indexing.png#only-light)
 ![indexing](../images/indexing-dark.png#only-dark)

 This section gives an in-depth overview on how to index data with txtai.
-We'll cover vectorization, indexing, updating and deleting data.
+We'll cover vectorization, indexing/updating/deleting data and the various components of an embeddings database.

 ## Vectorization